rm511130/Tanzu-Workshop-TKGI/README.md

 pks cluster $user-cluster
 ```

-- The `kubectl cluster-info` command relays back to you information about the the diagram shown above.
+- The `kubectl cluster-info` command relays back to you information about the diagram shown above.
 You have a Load Balancer entry point that allows `kubectl` commands to get through to the `API Server` (Process) in your cluster's `Control Plane (Master Node VM)` using `https` over `port 8443`.
 - The IP address you obtained by executing the `nslookup` command, is the IP address of the Load Balancer.
 - The `pks cluster` command shows you the real IP address of your `Control Plane (Master Node VM)`.
 - The `kubectl cluster-info` command also informed you that your cluster is using [`CoreDNS`](https://coredns.io/) instead of the older `Kube-dns`. `CoreDNS` is a flexible, high-performance, extensible DNS server used by your Kubernetes cluster. `CoreDNS` listens for service and endpoint events from the Kubernetes API and updates its DNS records as needed.
 These events are triggered when you create, update or delete Kubernetes services and their associated pods.
 Like Kubernetes, the `CoreDNS` project is hosted by the [`CNCF`](https://www.cncf.io/).